 While many people think of long-term care as something that happens to the elderly, this is not always the case.
 With the advances in medical science, people survive health events more than ever before.

-Today these informal caregivers are often central in providing care or assistance in both the immediate and long-term management of cancer.
+Today these informal caregivers are often central in providing care or assistance in both immediate and long-term cancer management.
 This is not dissimilar to those who require long-term care services and support due to the impact of aging.

-One of the problems is long-term care services are generally not paid by regular health insurance or, for those 65+, Medicare.
-A limited amount of skilled services are paid for and custodial care, which is help with normal activities of daily living (ADLs) are not paid for at all.
-Therefore, the stress and pressure of caregiving are placed on family, friends, and neighbors unless the person receiving care has substantial assets to pay for paid care.
+One of the problems is long-term care services are generally not paid by regular health insurance or, for those 65+, Medicare and supplements.
+Traditional insurance will only pay for a limited amount of skilled services but not custodial care, which is help with routine activities of daily living.
+Medicaid will pay for long-term care services, but the care recipient must have little or no income and assets to qualify.

 The type of care provided by a family caregiver generally covers the major activities of daily living.
 These include something as simple as helping a person get dressed or things like bathing or dealing with incontinence or bowel issues.

-Those who are suffering from cancer often need help with ADLs due to the nature of cancer and the treatment for the disease.
-This can vary depending on the type of cancer, the progression or stage of the cancer and the type of treatment being used.
+Those who have cancer often need help with ADLs due to the nature of cancer and the treatment for the disease.
+This care can vary depending on the type of cancer, the progression or stage of the cancer, and the type of treatment being used.

 “Caregiving is an issue that affects people of all different backgrounds—men and women,” said C. Grace Whiting, president of the NAC.

 “We are really talking about caregiving across a lifespan,” she said.

 Another NAC study conducted in cooperation with the AARP reported 60% of caregivers are women.

 Since women often become caregivers, this often places significant stress on mid-career women.